Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization

+where $\alpha_j\in (0,1)$ is the aggregation weight for task $j$.
+Weighted sum used in~\eqref{eq:global_aggregation_rule} is commonly seen in the asynchronous FL literature \cite{xie2019asynchronous,chen2019communication, chen2020asynchronous}.
+It weights the existing (global) information with the new (local) information for the task.

-Figs. \ref{fig:local_period_def} and \ref{fig:system_architecture} illustrate these processes across multiple tasks in {\tt MA-FL}. {\tt MA-FL} implements a general multi-model training structure where at each time instance, each device is either idle or engaged in ML model training for one or more of its local tasks.
+Fig. \ref{fig:local_period_def} and Fig. \ref{fig:system_architecture} illustrate these processes across multiple tasks in {\tt DMA-FL}. {\tt DMA-FL} implements a general multi-model training structure where at each time instance, each device is either idle or engaged in ML model training for one or more of its local tasks.